hearit-io/redis-channels/README.md

 We will be grateful to you if you make awareness to other people of our project.

 To finance our idea, we would be glad to support and work on your projects.
-Contact [Emil](email:emil@hearit.io) for details and our availability.
+Contact Emil <emil@hearit.io> for details and our availability.

 Other open-source packages, part of our project, will be available soon.
 We use [Fastify](http://fastify.io) as an application framework.